tmdict/tmdict/data/content/fgo-material-ix/mysterious-alter-ego_/character.en.md

 Although her looking down on humans remains unchanged, her dislike for humans is being repressed compared to the usual Melt.
 “I am the Mysterious Alterego, Lambda.
 The greatest entertainer who has awakened to the awareness of a professional.
 My job is to charm the audience.
-I won’t spout something like ’I will remain a human-hater forever’.
+I won’t spout something like ‘I will remain a human-hater forever’.
 Those who understand my beauty should receive a deserving reward, no?”
 Hmm~.
 Well, she is the usual Melt (rest omitted).